 4-H Youth Development

-Union Parish 4-H has traditional clubs in all parish schools, reaching approximately 400 youth in the 4th-12th grade.
+Union Parish 4-H has traditional clubs in all parish schools, reaching approximately 405 youth in the fourth –12th grades.
 A variety of educational programs are offered to provide youth with age-appropriate competitions, project workshops, camping experiences, outdoor skill events and community service projects.
-Youth are presented programs on leadership, financial management, jobs/careers, life skills, homework/study skills, social skills and public speaking that assist in building self-esteem and future careers.
+Youth are presented programs on leadership, financial management, jobs/careers, life skills, science, engineering and technology, social skills and public speaking that assist in building self-esteem and future careers.
 Youth have the opportunity to participate in many community outreach programs.
-This year these have included activities for a local rehab, TRIAD, town of Farmerville, and Lake D’Arbonne State Park.
+This year these have included activities for a local rehab, TRIAD, town of Farmerville and Lake D’Arbonne State Park.
 The Union Parish 4-H program offers project clubs in several areas.
-These are led by volunteers to provide a more indebt experience for the youth.
-The Outdoor Skills Club is our fastest growing project club.
+These are led by volunteers to provide a more in-depth experience for the youth.
+The Outdoor Skills Club is our fastest-growing project club.
 The purpose of the club is to teach youth firearm and archery equipment safety, sportsmanship and marksmanship.
-There are over sixty youth, eight certified instructors and many volunteer parents that assist with this program.
+There are over 60youth, eight certified instructors and many volunteer parents that assist with this program.

 Agriculture & Natural Resources

-In Union Parish agriculture is big business - contributing millions of dollars to the state’s economy, employing thousands of people and providing many products we use every day.
-From forestry to produce and fruits, to poultry and beef cattle and much more in between, Union Parish agriculture provides families with food and fiber.
-It also provides jobs for hundreds of farmers, foresters, ranchers, and other agricultural producers, as well as the thousands more involved in industries that handle food and fiber products along their way to consumers.
-In total, Union Parish agricultural products contributed $228.2 million to the state's economy as they left farm gate in 2010.
+In Union Parish, agriculture is big business – contributing millions of dollars to the state’s economy, employing thousands of people and providing many products we use every day.
+From forestry to produce and fruits, to poultry and beef cattle and much more, Union Parish agriculture provides families with food and fiber.
+It also provides jobs for hundreds of farmers, foresters, ranchers and other agricultural producers, as well as the thousands more involved In industries that handle food and fiber products along their way to consumers.
+In total, Union Parish agricultural products contributed $291.5 million to the state's economy as they left the farm gate in 2012.
 The Union Parish faculty and staff of the LSU AgCenter are proud to support the food and fiber producers of this great parish!

-4-H club meetings, Commodity Sites, School Enrichment, Field Days, Project Clubs, Web Site, Series of Classes, Demonstrations, Newsletters, Publications, and Home/Farm/Office Visits.
+4-H Club meetings, Commodity sites, School enrichment, Field days, Project clubs, Website, Series of classes, Demonstrations, Newsletters, Publications, Home/farm/office visits.

 1. Increase productivity and profitability of Louisiana Agriculture.